-See to it that the following have been turned into the Production Office, and copies sent to the Production Safety Representative at the beginning of the production:
+See to it that the following have been turned into the Production Office at the beginning of the production:

 - 1. Employee Acknowledgment of General Safety Guidelines for Production (Form 1) - 2.
 Employee Acknowledgment of Additional Safety Guidelines for Special Effects (Form 1B) - 3.
 OHSP Contact List (Form 2) - 4.
 Serious Incident Reporting Procedures (Form 4)